pubkey/rxdb/docs-src/docs/rx-state.md

 // create a state instance
 const myState = await database.addState();

-// you can also create sub-states with a given name const myChildState = await database.addState('myChildName');
+// you can also create states with a given namespace const myChildState = await database.addState('myNamepsace');
 ```

 ## Writing data and Persistense